SpikeInterface/spikeinterface/doc/modules/core.rst

 Importantly, the :py:class:`~spikeinterface.core.SortingAnalyzer` handles the *sparsity* and the physical *scaling*.
 Sparsity defines the channels on which waveforms and templates are calculated using, for example,  a physical distance from the channel with the largest peak amplitude (see the :ref:`Sparsity` section).
-Scaling, set by the :code:`return_scaled` argument, says whether the data has been converted from integer values to physical units such as Voltage (see the end of the :ref:`Recording` section).
+Scaling, set by the :code:`return_scaled` argument, determines whether the data is converted from integer values to :math:`\mu V` or not.
+By default, it is converted and all traces have units of :math:`\mu V`.

 Now we will create a :code:`SortingAnalyzer` called :code:`sorting_analyzer`.